cloudfoundry/auction/README.md

 The in-process model outlined above provides us with a starting point for analyzing the auction.
 The introduction of a latent communication medium adds new, complex, behavior to the auction.
 We can explore this behavior by running the simulation with `ginkgo -- --communicationMode=MODE` where `MODE` is one of `inprocess` (the default), `nats`, and `http`.

 When `communicationMode` is set to `nats` or `http`, the simulation will spin up 100 `simulation/local/repnode` external processes.
-These processes run an `AuctionRep` with a `simulationrepdelegate` that listens on NATS fro the `nats` case and HTTP for the `http` case.
+These processes run an `CellRep` with a `simulationrepdelegate` that listens on NATS fro the `nats` case and HTTP for the `http` case.
 The simulation then runs in-process auctions that communicate with these external processes via the communication medium chosen.

 It is difficult to reason about the performance implications of these communication schemes on a single computer -- the NATS and HTTP simulations are primarily intended to ensure the correctness of the communication implementation, not to measure its performance.
 For that, one should run the simulation on a cluster (next section).